 If you're offered a role with us, we will ask for one or two references (depend on the role), which can be personal or professional.
 Your referees can't be members of your family and they must have known for you at least two years.
 If you have any questions or concerns about references, let us know.

 Who can volunteer

-Anyone aged from 18 to 80 can volunteer with us as long as they fulfil the role description and meet the volunteer requirements.
+Anyone aged 18 or over can volunteer with us as long as they fulfil the role description and meet the volunteer requirements.

 Volunteers with non-EU/EEA passports must ensure their immigration status allows them to volunteer – this is not the charity’s responsibility.

-If you’re only in the UK for a short period, bear in mind that the application process can take a few weeks and you'll need to complete the full recruitment process and training before getting a start date.
+If you’re only in the UK for a short period, bear in mind that the application process can take four to eight weeks and you'll need to complete the full recruitment process and training before getting a start date.

 A criminal conviction does not necessarily stop you from volunteering with us, but we ask all potential volunteers to disclose any unspent criminal convictions before their interview.

 Volunteers from the EU